 Yes.
-Incorporated associations are treated in the same way as any other plaintiff or defendant in legal proceedings.
+Incorporated associations have the legal capacity and powers of individuals and are therefore treated in the same way as any other plaintiff or defendant in legal proceedings.

 Generally, costs are awarded against the party who loses the case (which means the losing party needs to pay their own court costs as well as some of the costs of the party who won).
-The amount of costs payable to the other side depends on several factors, which your legal team should explain at the beginning of any dispute.
+The amount of costs payable to the other side depends on several factors.
+You should seek legal advice at the beginning of any dispute for information about costs.